-Collaboration is required when selecting or writing assessments.
+Collaboration is required when selecting or writing assessments (either with evaluator or PLC).

 Evaluation Cycles for Tenured and Non-Tenured Teachers

 The number of total SLOs a teacher writes will depend upon the length of the evaluation cycle and course/class length.